Vehicle Excise Duty (VED) – often known simply as ‘road tax’ – is applied to the vast majority of vehicles on UK roads today.

 WLTP CO2 emissions: 262g/km

-This Land Rover Discovery, powered by a six-cylinder diesel engine, will be one of the models to receive the biggest rise in first-year VED.
-Currently in the 191-225 band, which carries a first-year VED charge of £1280, this particular Discovery model will move into the highest band, with a first-year charge of £2135.
+This Land Rover Discovery, powered by a six-cylinder diesel engine, was one of the models to receive the biggest rise in first-year VED.
+Previously in the 191-225 band, carrying a first-year VED charge of £1280, this particular Discovery model moved into the highest band, with a first-year charge of £2135.
 That’s a rise of £855 from April 1st 2020.

 Jaguar I-PACE EV400